 Another reason causing 403 forbidden error WordPress is your WordPress site’s .htaccess file.
 It is a basic configuration file that most web servers like Apache uses to perform relevant operations.
 However, minor hiccups can cause troubles like popping up of error 403.
 To fix it, you must try to generate a clean .htaccess file by following the steps below.

 If creating a new .htaccess file and rectifying the file permissions couldn’t resolve the 403 forbidden error, then WordPress plugins could be the culprit.
 Deactivating and reacting to the plugins might help.

 There might be some chances of bugs in the WordPress plugins or compatibility issues between plugins causing error 403.
 With some simple trial and error, you can identify the problematic plugin and fix it.

 In short, you will need to deactivate all the plugins and reactivate them one by one until you reach the real culprit plugin.
 You can perform this action directly from the WordPress dashboard and by visiting the plugins area.

 However, if you face any difficulty accessing the WordPress dashboard then you must connect to your WordPress site server via FTP.
 Once you have connected to the FTP follow the below steps.

-So that’s how you can easily deal with 403 Forbidden error.
+So that’s how you can easily deal with 403 Forbidden errors.
 The most likely reason for error 403 is incorrect file permissions (read, write or execute) which you can resolve by modifying via FTP.
 Beyond that generating a clean and new .htaccess file can work really well in fixing the forbidden error 403.
-If you are still facing any issue, and don’t want to be in a mess to fix it on your own, then you should connect with our experts at WordPress help.
-We will help you get rid of error 403 forbidden in no time.
+If you are still facing any issue, and don’t want to be in a mess to fix it on your own, then you should connect with our experts at WordPress Help.
+We will help you get rid of errors 403 forbidden in no time.